mle-infrastructure/mle-logging/README.md

                 what_to_track=['train_loss', 'test_loss'],
                 use_wandb=True,
                 wandb_config={
-                  "key": "sadfasd"  # Only needed if not logged in "entity": "roberttlange",
+                  "key": "sadfasd",  # Only needed if not logged in "entity": "roberttlange",  # Only needed if not logged in "project": "some-project-name",
-                  "project": "some-project-name",
                   "group": "some-group-name"
                 })